home about me projects data resources tools publications presentations teaching

 Universal Derivations

-I create a collection of harmonised lexical networks capturing word-formation in a cross-linguistically consistent annotation scheme for many languages.
+I created a collection of harmonised lexical networks capturing word-formation in a cross-linguistically consistent annotation scheme for many languages.

 Master Thesis